Building Together Team

 4. To create bonds and partnerships between academics and peripheral communities.

 Co-Director, Os Arteiros

 Cidade de Deus, Rio de Janeiro

 Anjuli Fahlberg, PhD

-Full-Time Lecturer in Sociology, Tufts University, Medford, Massachusetts, USA
+Assistant Professor, Department of Sociology, Tufts University, Massachusetts, USA

-Health Management Analyst, Fundação Osvaldo Cruz, Rio de Janeiro, Brasil
+Data Analyst, Fundação Osvaldo Cruz, Farmaguinhos, Rio de Janeiro

 Marcelo Magano, Elielson Freitas, Luciene Inez Costa, Carla Siccos, Geraldo dos Santos, Wagner Marins, Priscila Alves, Jórica Vouzella, Wagner Ramos, Atilane Caetano, Jessica Telles, Gabriela Bruno, Selma Araújo, Patrick Sonata, Ingrid Siss